 - No insurance attached to the account

 - No contribution/rollover in the account in the last 16 months

 - Balance in the account is less than $6,000 (30th June and 31st December);

 - Account must not be linked to a Defined benefit account;

 - The fund must have more than 5 members i.e. must not be SMSF and

 - The member must not have met a condition of release (to be able to access the funds)

 In this situation, if a member has opted to retain insurance or specifically notified the ATO via a written declaration that they were not a member of an inactive fund, the transfer to ATO cannot be made.
-Any changes to the account including – changing investment option, amending the beneficiary nomination or making a contribution to the super fund will also prevent the transfer to the ATO.
+Any changes to the account including – changing investment options, amending the beneficiary nomination or making a contribution to the super fund, will also prevent the transfer to the ATO.

 Whilst legislative changes are nothing new, they can often have far-reaching consequences and impact your financial house.
 It is imperative that if you receive any such notifications or letters that you contact your Financial Adviser or the super fund to fully understand your choices and implications so you can continue to make informed decisions.

 Niyati Khanna (CFP Professional, Chartered Accountant [ICAI], MBA [Finance & Strategy]) is a representative of Alman Partners Pty Ltd, Australian Financial Services Licence No: 222107.